ImpactInsights/valuestream/README.md

 ## CLI

 ValueStream offers a CLI for pulling data and generating offline performance reports.
 Generating a report requires pulling the raw pull request information from a third-party api (GitHub in this case).
-The following command pulls merged prs inbatches of 10 using the GitHub api.
-Outputs:
+The following command pulls merged prs inbatches of 10 using the GitHub API.

+You must have an access token in order to access the GitHub API.
+Set the `VS_PERF_REPORT_GITHUB_ACCESS_TOKEN` environment variable or invoke `github pull-requests` with `--access-token`.

 ```
 $ go run cmd/vsperformancereport/main.go github pull-requests -org=ImpactInsights -pr-state=MERGED -out=/tmp/vs-prs.csv -prs-per-page=10 -repo=valuestream